CAFA1/CAFA/README.md

+# CAFA: A Checksum-Aware Fuzzing Assistant For More Coverage
-# Note that there is the other branch (taint branch).
+Note that there is the other branch (taint branch).
 The master branch is for software with the crc32 checksum algorithm, while the taint branch is for the general checksum algorithm.

 # OS